OliviaWill100/OliviaWill100.github.io/Curatorspick.md

-# Curators Pick: The Lamp-and-Bowl foundation deposit
+# Curator's Pick: The Lamp-and-Bowl foundation deposit

 ## The foundation deposits of Khirbet el-Rai